Gladstone Athletics Club

 Rhys Dunn: Vice President

-Jo Gibson: Secretary
+Jo Gibson: General Committee

 Athletics Australia Learning Centre